 - Moody, for no reason

-The individual that you suspect might have a drinking issue might appear to be intoxicated, less interested in work activities, schoolwork, relationships, or might be unable to refuse an alcohol offer.
+The individual you suspect might have a drinking issue might appear to be intoxicated, less interested in work activities, schoolwork, relationships, or unable to refuse an alcohol offer.
 Sometimes individuals struggling with alcohol misuse might begin telling lies or even being secretive about their alcohol use, whereabouts, or more.
-However, these factors alone aren’t indicative of an alcoholic problem, when it’s accompanied by other suggestive signs.
+However, these factors alone aren’t indicative of an alcoholic problem when other suggestive signs accompany it.

 How to Create a Plan and Know What to Say